Drop in a dataset and JITM will train, evaluate, explain and host a model for you. No ML expertise needed.

 Pair JITM.ai with your favourite LLM.
 Add https://mcp.jitm.ai to ChatGPT, Claude, Gemini, Cursor, or any MCP-compatible client, sign in, and you get a hands-on copilot that can upload your data, explain what the column analysis is showing, recommend which target to predict, kick off training, interpret the resulting metrics, and call your prediction endpoint on your behalf.
 You don't need to learn ML vocabulary to get started: ask things like "which column should I predict?", "is 0.84 accuracy good for this problem?", or "why is recall lower than precision?" and your LLM will translate everything into plain language while driving the platform through its 13 MCP tools.
 We think this is the fastest way to go from a CSV to a working model, especially if machine learning isn't your day job.

 Anything you can frame as "given these inputs, predict this output" on tabular data.
-That covers classification (customer churn, fraud, medical diagnosis), regression (price, demand, lifetime value), and multi-class problems (product category, risk tier).
+That covers classification (customer churn, lead scoring, defect detection), regression (price, demand, lifetime value), and multi-class problems (product category, support tier routing).
 The platform auto-detects the task type from your target column, and time-stamped data is handled with chronological splits automatically.

 Those are libraries that still need code, infrastructure, and a data engineer to stand up.
 JITM.ai is the whole stack: ingestion, feature engineering, training, model selection, versioning, and an authenticated REST endpoint, all behind a single API call.
 The same capabilities are exposed through MCP, so an autonomous agent can put production ML into service without a human in the loop.

 Training runs in two phases.
 Phase 1 is a fast randomised hyperparameter search that delivers a working baseline in seconds, sufficient for many use cases.
-Phase 2 (Builder tier and above) does a deeper, wider search on the full dataset with more trials, cross-validation, and multi-family ensembling on higher tiers.
+Phase 2 (Pro tier and above) does a deeper, wider search on the full dataset with more trials, cross-validation, and multi-family ensembling.
 The platform automatically promotes the better version as the active inference endpoint while keeping Phase 1 available for comparison.

-Phase 2 uses 5-fold cross-validation on Pro and Enterprise so accuracy is an average of multiple independent evaluations rather than one lucky split.
-Enterprise additionally trains each fold across multiple random seeds and averages the predictions, which damps out the variance that a single seed can introduce on smaller or noisier datasets.
+Phase 2 uses 5-fold cross-validation on Pro and above so accuracy is an average of multiple independent evaluations rather than one lucky split.
+Each fold is trained across two random seeds and the predictions averaged, which damps out the variance a single seed can introduce on smaller or noisier datasets.
 We also run active leakage detection: when training scores are dramatically better than validation and validation itself looks suspiciously good, we flag the likely causes (target-derived features, ID leakage, or future-into-past leakage on time-series).
 Metadata-flagged columns such as IDs and meta_* prefixes are excluded from features by default.

 Yes, automatically.
 When JITM.ai detects a datetime column it switches to chronological validation: the holdout is always the most recent slice of data, and cross-validation uses forward-only folds so the model never trains on rows more recent than what it's predicting.
 We also strip monotonic date parts (like year, or a raw day index) from feature engineering on the time axis, since those create spurious distribution shifts that flatter training and break in production.